wiredmonash/constitution/CONSTITUTION.md

     1. preside as chair over committee meetings and General Meetings;
     2. attend meetings of the Clubs & Societies Council, vote in the interests of the club, and report outcomes to the committee;
     3. co-ordinate the activities of the committee;
+    4. strategize future plans and direct the committee, as the team leader;
-    4. represent the club, and act as its spokesperson, to the Clubs & Societies Council, MSA, the University and other bodies, as appropriate;
+    5. represent the club, and act as its spokesperson, to the Clubs & Societies Council, MSA, the University and other bodies, as appropriate;
-    5. submit reports to committee meetings, as appropriate;
+    6. submit reports to committee meetings, as appropriate;
-    6. submit an annual report to the AGM; and
+    7. submit an annual report to the AGM; and
-    7. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder.
+    8. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder.

 4. The duties of the Vice President shall be to